tomsim/Z80-MBC/README.md

 5) To rebase hex file to 0 (for system track init using iDisk4):

-  srec_cat xxx.obj --intel --offset -0xNNNN -o xxx0.hex --intel
+  srec_cat xxx.obj*intel*offset -0xNNNN -o xxx0.hex*intel

   (where NNNN is you start address)

 6) To dump a disk from CP/M

-  -- Run dumpdisk.com supply drive # on command line (0-3)
+ * Run dumpdisk.com supply drive # on command line (0-3)
-  -- When prompted start your terminal capture and press Epnter -- When done, turn off capture
+ * When prompted start your terminal capture and press Epnter
+ * When done, turn off capture
-  -- Open capture file in editor and split marked sections -- Note: First record tells you the disk and can be changed:
+ * Open capture file in editor and split marked sections
+ * Note: First record tells you the disk and can be changed:
-      --- :00000009F7 - Drive 0
+  * :00000009F7 - Drive 0
-      --- :00000109F6 - Drive 1
+  * :00000109F6 - Drive 1
-      --- :00000209F5 - Drive 2
+  * :00000209F5 - Drive 2
-      --- :00000309F4 - Drive 3
+  * :00000309F4 - Drive 3
-  -- You can reload those images using procedure #1 above
+  * You can reload those images using procedure #1 above

 7) To XMODEM files to/from box

-   -- pcput filename.ext
+ * pcput filename.ext
-   -- pcget filename.ext
+ * pcget filename.ext